durrendal/nebula-snap/README.md

 * CA creation and certificate signing is working.
 All nebula-cert commands function, however due to the way snaps works are exposed as `nebula.nebula-cert` instead of just `nebula-cert`.
 * Due to strict confinement, `nebula.nebula-cert` can only manipulate certs in `/home` `/mnt` and `/media`

-To bypass the above restrictions the snap can be installed with `--devmode`, thereby circumventing the sandboxing in place:
+To bypass the above restrictions the snap can be installed with `--devmode`, thereby circumventing the sand boxing in place:

 `sudo snap install --devmode nebula`